Now · pairs to your phone over WebRTC Issue 04 · 2026 Free to design · from €9.99 one-time to ship

 1. Caption position

-Why top quarter: that's where the eye lands first in the carousel-thumbnail render.
-We see this consistently — eye-tracking studies from 2024-2026 ASO research (Phiture, AppTweak, Adapty roughly converge here) place the strongest attention at the upper-left third of the panel.
-Captions anchored there read; captions positioned mid-panel below the device often get skimmed over completely.
+Why upper-anchored: that's where the eye lands first in the carousel-thumbnail render.
+Eye- tracking studies from ASO research firms (Phiture and AppTweak publish individual studies on this) consistently place the strongest attention at the upper-left third of the panel at thumbnail size.
+Captions anchored there get read; captions positioned mid-panel below the device often get skimmed past.

 2. Device tilt

 The color temperature isn't doing conversion work on its own — it's doing category-recognition work.
-A user scrolling the App Store thumbnails recognizes "this is a finance app" from the palette before they read the caption.
+A user scrolling the App Store thumbnails recognizes "this is a wellness/calm app" from the palette before reading any caption.
 That recognition speeds up the "is this for me?" decision.

-The mistake worth avoiding: picking an off-category palette to "stand out".
+The mistake to avoid: picking an off-category palette to stand out.
 You stand out, but users misread the category at thumbnail size and bounce.

 4. Panel-to-panel continuity